mde/ejs/README.md

 Each of these items include a name and an optional type.
 If there's no type given, it will default to string.
 The list of supported types are listed in the [model](https://github.com/mde/geddy/wiki/Models) documentation.
-If no id property is given then a default id property will be created with the type of string.
+If no id property is given, then a default id property will be created with the type of string.

 You can also use custom default properties:
 ```
 geddy resource user name:default admin:boolean
 ```
-The above example will use the property `name`(string) to display the items in the views instead of the default ID property, this way when generating scaffolds, it will look better out of the box.
+The above example will use the property `name`(string) to display the items in the views instead of the default ID property.
+This way when generating scaffolds, it will look better out of the box.

 ### Routes